romulopossatto/romulopossatto/README.md

 - 👋 Hi, I’m @romulopossatto
-- 👀 I’m interested in a half time developer job
+- 👀 I’m interested in a full/half time developer job
 - 🌱 I’m currently learning React.js, Node.js and React Native
 - 💞️ I’m looking to collaborate on any project, but health systems project, specially dentistry, are my target.
 - 📫 How to reach me? e-mail: romulopossatto@gmail.com